AkshayMurthy1/lab-4-pkg/geometry-demo/README.md

 # Geometry Demo

 Geometry Demo serves as a practice project to better understand how to create reproducible packages that are user-friendly.
-It aids in solving high school level geometry problems and tasks with an OOP structure.
+It aids in solving high school level geometry problems, involving area and stats about various area shapes and tasks with an OOP structure.

 ## Installation

 Follow the below steps to use the github to install this package.

 1. Clone this git repo through `git clone <repo_name>`
-2. Make sure you are in the geometry demo folder.
+2. Make sure you are in the geometry-demo folder.
 Install packages through `pip install -e .`
 3. Import all wanted packages through `import geometry-demo`